 Changing times

-Just a year ago, the dynamic was reversed.
-Disillusioned by the Biden-Harris economic performance, many voters embraced Mr. Trump’s message, looking back at the economy during his first term with nostalgia and optimism.
+A year ago, the dynamic was reversed.
+Disillusioned by the Biden-Harris economic performance, many voters embraced Mr. Trump’s message and looked back at the economy during his first term with nostalgia and optimism.

 Exit polls showed Mr. Trump handily defeated Vice President Kamala Harris among voters who were pessimistic about the economy.

-But nine months into his second term, public confidence in his economic stewardship appears to be waning, despite his July prediction that his signature One Big Beautiful Bill would ignite an “economic renaissance.”
+Nine months into Mr. Trump’s second term, public confidence in his economic stewardship appears to be waning.
+In July, he predicted that his signature One Big Beautiful Bill Act would ignite an “economic renaissance.”

-Mr. Trump doubled down this month, declaring, “We had the best economy in my first term, but we have an economy that is blowing it away.”
+Mr. Trump doubled down this month by declaring, “We had the best economy in my first term, but we have an economy that is blowing it away.”

 Voters seem less convinced.
-According to Gallup polling, 52% of Americans approved of his handling of the economy during his first term.
-But as of August, that figure had plunged to 37%.
+Gallup polling showed that 52% of Americans approved of Mr. Trump’s handling of the economy during his first term.
+As of August, that figure had plunged to 37%.

 “Since he came down the escalator [in 2015] branded as ‘The Apprentice’ guy, he has had strength on the economy.
 And between ‘Liberation Day,’ when he instituted tariffs, to July 3, when he cut Medicaid, Trump basically undid his single greatest strength,” Mr. Ferguson said.

-Economic pessimism remains widespread.
-A recent Associated Press-NORC survey 68% of adults describe the state of the U.S. economy as poor or very poor.
+Economic pessimism is widespread.
+A recent Associated Press-NORC survey found that 68% of adults described the state of the U.S. economy as poor or very poor.

-Forty-seven percent lack confidence in their ability to pay an unexpected medical expense or find a good job if they wanted to, and 63% doubt they could afford a home.
+Forty-seven percent lacked confidence in their ability to pay an unexpected medical expense or find a good job if they wanted to, and 63% doubted they could afford a home.

-While 59% of Americans report that their family’s financial situation is holding steady, 30% say they are falling behind and 10% say they are better off.
+Although 59% of Americans report that their family’s financial situation is steady, 30% say they are falling behind.
+Ten percent say they are better off.

-For instance, 16% of respondents cite Mr. Trump or the Republican Party as reasons for rating current economic conditions as only fair or poor, compared to 6% who blamed President Joseph R. Biden or the Democrats in 2024, according to Pew.
-And 12% specifically cite tariffs as a source of hardship.
+For instance, 16% of respondents cited Mr. Trump or the Republican Party for rating current economic conditions as only fair or poor, compared with 6% who blamed President Biden or the Democrats in 2024, according to Pew.
+Twelve percent specifically cited tariffs as a source of hardship.

-In Virginia, Alice Louise Kassens, dean of the school of business, economics, and analytics at Roanoke College, said the state’s economy has shown signs of cooling since the beginning of the year.
+Alice Louise Kassens, dean of the school of business, economics, and analytics at Roanoke College, said Virginia’s economy has shown signs of cooling since the beginning of the year.

 Ms. Kassens said the state’s unemployment rate, 3.6%, is as high as it has been in four years, consumer sentiment has dropped to one of its lowest points on record, and job openings have dipped.